 National Conference on Undergraduate Research

-The annual National Conference on Undergraduate Research (NCUR) showcases the research done by undergraduates in all fields of study.
-Students can give oral presentations, participate in poster sessions, present original artwork, or give a performance in dance, music, or theater.
-The conference is typically two-and-a-half days and provides an opportunity to explore the local area and hear plenary lectures by famous authors, scientists, and performing artists.
+The 28th National Conference on Undergraduate Research (NCUR) will be held at University of Kentucky Thursday, April 3, through Saturday, April 5, 2014.
+NCUR showcases research by undergraduates in all fields of study.
+Students can give oral presentations, participate in poster sessions, present original artwork, or give a performance in dance, music or theater.
+Over 2,800 faculty and students from over 300 institutions attend NCUR each year, making it the largest celebration of undergraduate research.

 Nov.
-19 - Notification of Academic Research Committee’s decision
+18 Notification of Academic Research Committee’s decisions

-Jan.
-22- Notification of NCUR’s decision on abstracts
+Dec.
+22-Jan.
+14 Notification of NCUR’s decisions on abstracts